-- Alameda and San Diego's Frequent EMS User projects have achieved large reductions in the number of times enrolled patients called 911 and were transported to an ED. - Frequent EMS User projects have linked patients to organizations that provide primary care, dental care, mental health services, substance abuse treatment, food, housing assistance, transportation assistance and other services that can address their needs more effectively than the EMS system. - Alameda and San Diego's Frequent EMS User projects have avoided potential costs of approximately \$647,752 by reducing 911 calls, ambulance transports and ED visits.
-San Diego and San Francisco's projects also potentially reduced the amount of uncompensated care provided by ambulance services and EDs because large percentages of the patients enrolled in these projects were uninsured.
+- The three Frequent EMS User projects have enrolled 481 people from July 2015 through September 2020. - The three Frequent EMS User projects have achieved large reductions in the number of 911 calls made on behalf of their clients and the number of transports to EDs. - Frequent EMS User projects have linked patients to organizations that provide primary care, dental care, mental health services, substance abuse treatment, food, housing, transportation and other services that can address their needs more effectively than the EMS system. - Alameda's, San Diego's and San Francisco's Frequent EMS User projects have avoided substantial potential costs by reducing 911 calls, ambulance transports and ED visits.
+San Diego's and San Francisco's projects also potentially reduced the amount of uncompensated care provided by ambulance services and EDs because large percentages of the patients enrolled in these projects were uninsured.

-- The tuberculosis (TB) project enrolled 52 persons from June 2015 through September 2019.
+- The tuberculosis (TB) project enrolled 52 persons from June 2015 through September 2020.
 Most patients are enrolled for multiple months because treatment for TB typically spans six to nine months. - Community paramedics dispensed appropriate doses of TB medications, and their TB patients did not experience side effects any more frequently than typically associated with TB treatment. - Twelve patients were admitted to a hospital in the period during which the project has been in operation, but only one patient was hospitalized for TB.
-This patient needed intravenous medication to treat TB meningitis, which had been diagnosed prior to enrollment in the program. - People with TB who received DOT from community paramedics were more likely to receive all doses of TB medication prescribed by the TB clinic physician than people who received DOT from the TB clinic's staff, probably because community paramedics operated throughout the county and were available 24 hours per day, 7 days per week.
+This patient needed intravenous medication to treat TB meningitis, which had been diagnosed prior to enrollment in the program. - People with TB who received DOT from community paramedics were more likely to receive all doses of TB medications prescribed by the TB clinic physician than people who received DOT from the TB clinic's staff, probably because community paramedics operated throughout the county and were available 24 hours per day, 7 days per week.

-- The Hospice project enrolled 376 persons between August 2015 and September 2019. - The Hospice project reduced the likelihood that patients who preferred treatment at home were transported to an ED, which could result in loss of hospice benefits.
-No patients were denied transport to an ED when it was indicated and consistent with the patient's preference. - Among hospice patients enrolled in the pilot project, the percentage of 911 calls that resulted in transport to an ED decreased from 80% to 27%. - The Hospice project avoided potential costs of \$303,007 by reducing ambulance transports and ED visits.
+- The Hospice project enrolled 422 persons between August 2015 and September 2020. - The Hospice project reduced the likelihood that patients who preferred treatment at home were transported to an ED, which could result in loss of hospice benefits.
+No patients were denied transport to an ED when it was indicated and consistent with the patient's preference. - Among hospice patients enrolled in the pilot project, the percentage of 911 calls that resulted in transport to an ED decreased from 80% to 28%. - The Hospice project avoided potential costs of \$318,097 by reducing ambulance transports and ED visits.